kyarlagadda/paleofecal_microbiome_pipeline/README.md

  done
 ```

-After this, an OTU table is made using the attached R script, which makes this data easy to import/use in other contexts.
+After this, an OTU table is made using [this R script](merge.table.R), which makes this data easy to import/use in other contexts.
 Note that this R script can merge additional microbiome data into the total OTU table, so long as it fits 1 of 2 formats:

 1. It is a profile with taxa names similar to the MetaPhlAn outputs
 2. It is a profile with OTU's numbered instead of named, and has an associated table linking the OTU numbers to the taxonomic identifier